How will transferring old ISA funds into a new IFISA work?

 A positive outcome amid the complex maze

 Have we lost you yet?
 Hopefully not!
 Certainly, the legislation is fairly complex, and wading through the jargon and ascertaining what is old but still applicable, what is superseded, which regulations are modifying the new regulations, what is law and what is draft, is enough to give even the sharpest mind a headache.
-And given that much of it is still in draft and under consultation, there is potential for the lines to become ever-more blurred, or even change entirely.

 - Setting up your IFISA: What you need to know